LAZZ3/PocketPD_cfw/ReadMe.md

 + If no PPS support, then transition from CAPDISPLAY to MENU to allow immediate PDO voltage selection
 + If transitioning to MENU then turn off output to improve safety
 + If in MENU, then a short encoder press will transition states to improve usebility
-+ If output is off, then only long output button press will turn it on to improve safety (currently only in PDO state)

 ## Links
 * [PocketPD Hackaday's Project](https://hackaday.io/project/194295-pocketpd-usb-c-portable-bench-power-supply)